This article defines the commonly used terminology (starting with letters A to D) in the tax and financial planning arena or within Old Mutual Wealth.

 Discretionary fund manager

-An asset manager who, based upon the investment profile of his or her client, is mandated to act as the agent of the client and to make investment decisions as he sees fit within that mandate.
+An asset manager whois appointed by the insurer to make investment decisions based upon the policyholder’s Investment Mandate.
 They can also be known as Discretionary Investment Managers or Discretionary Asset Managers.

-A trust under which the trustees are given discretion as to whom, within a class of beneficiaries chosen by the settlor, should receive trust property (as either income or capital) and when and how much each should receive.
+A trust under which the trustees are given discretion as to whom, within a class of beneficiaries, should receive trust property (as either income or capital) and when and how much each should receive.

 This is a legal concept for UK inheritance tax purposes.
 Where a person is not a UK Domicile, they are treated as if they were domiciled in the UK if they were domiciled in the UK at any time within the three calendar years before the relevant transfer event (death or gift), or they were resident in the UK in at least 17 of the last 20 tax years.